 - 1/4 cup nutritional yeast

 - Dash of salt and ground black pepper

 For the topping:

 - 1/2 cup almonds

 - Preheat the oven to 400 degrees Fahrenheit.

-- Thinly slice all of your root vegetables (potatoes through carrots) in a mandolin or ~1/3 inch thick using a knife.
+- Slice all of your root vegetables (potatoes through carrots) as thinly as possible in a mandolin or using a knife.
 Set aside.

 - Heat the olive oil in a small saucepan.
 Add the onion and cook for 3 minutes or until translucent and lightly browned.
 Stir in the oregano, thyme, and garlic, Cook for 1 more minute.